MichaelKim/wobsite/src/pages/blog/2017-07-27-cellular-automaton.md

 OO  OO
 ```

 The left three grids are created from the first 2x2 predecessor, and the other grids are created similarly.
-Finally, with the last cell, we'll have all of the column predecessors of `O.O`.
+Finally, with the last cell, we'll have all of the column predecessors of `O / . / O`.

 ```
 ..  ..  ..  ..